 We’re not too far from March, which means the citizens of Austin, TX are already beginning to anticipate/dread the onset of South by Southwest (SXSW), an annual music, film and media festival entering its 31st year.
 SXSW has grown bigger and broader nearly every year, and its 2018 edition, which runs from March 9-18, is looking pretty swollen, with comedy and gaming components tacked on to the proceedings.

-On the music end of things, the SXSW 2018 program includes a decent selection of Chinese artists, including highly touted Sichuan trap crew Higher Brothers — who will be in town along with Indonesian rapper and 88Rising label-mate Rich Chigga Brian — and a smattering of more rock/folk-oriented bands that will play together on an official China showcase:
+On the music end of things, the SXSW 2018 program includes a decent selection of Chinese artists, including highly touted Sichuan trap crew Higher Brothers (who will be in town along with Indonesian rapper and 88Rising label-mate Rich Chigga Brian), an electronic-leaning showcase of Taiwanese artists assembled by Taiwan Beats, and a smattering of more rock/folk-oriented bands that will play together on an official China Night showcase:

 Here’s a quick primer on the Chinese artists that have been selected to perform at SXSW, according to the festival’s official program:

 Good call!
 There are quite a few bands across China who’ve tuned into a specific, semi-localized strain of artful, lyrical post-punk, but FAZI from Xi’an are among the very best.
 They’re also among the hardest working and most prolific, shooting out at least an EP’s worth of new material every year for the last few.
 Their latest album, Heart of Desire, came out last July, and you can stream it here.